DigiBP/Team-Fete-des-Vignerons/README.md

 # Features

 # Methodologies
-The project team activated a Trello board to support agile implementation of the project.
+The project team activated a Teams board to support agile implementation of the project.
 Initial brainstorming was done using design thinking techniques and literature search supported by external outreach.

 ## Organisational